mrisher/webxr-reference/webxr-device-api/lifetime.md

 Let's look at each step in detail.

+**Note:** The code in this article is based on demos found in the [Immersive Web WebXR Samples](https://immersive-web.github.io/webxr-samples/).

 ## Request a device

 The WebXR Device API added the [XR](xr) interface to the `navigator` object.
 Use this to do both feature detection and requesting a device.
 The code below demonstrates this with a few necessary elaborations.